Blogging can easily generate thin content without care…

 - increase your credibility as people find lots of useful, up-to-date information on your site

 Recommended Blog Software

 Use WordPress (www.Wordpress.org) which is an Open Source application that not only has all the required “bells and whistles” but is easy to install, set up, and manage.
 It has an excellent “web browser” interface that allows you to add new material from your desk, or from home.
 Hell, you can even configure it to accept and post incoming emails from yourself!

-There are some basic system requirements – your web server must support PHP, and MySQL databases.
+There are some basic hosting system requirements – your web server must support PHP and MySQL databases.
 These days, that level of technology is available on even the most “basic” level hosting packages.

-The big advantage of using WordPress is that here are many “plugins” that allow you to extend the basic functionality.
+The big advantage of using WordPress is that there are many “plugins” that allow you to extend the basic functionality.
 Foremost among those are features and plugins to;

 - Dynamically generate unique Titles

 - Dynamically generate unique Description meta-tags